 Mass Notification System Test and Drill

-The HMC campus-wide mass notification test (MUDD Alert and Exterior Broadcast System) will be in conjunction with other scheduled drills/exercises.
+The College campus-wide mass notification test (MUDD Alert and Exterior Broadcast System) will be in conjunction with other scheduled drills/exercises.

 Tabletop Emergency Response Exercises

-The HMC Incident Management and Campus CERT Teams routinely conduct and participate in the campus drills and exercises.
+The Harvey Mudd College Incident Management and Campus CERT Teams routinely conduct and participate in the campus drills and exercises.

 Fire Alarm and Building Evauation Drill

 Academic and administrative buildings only.
 Date and time will be announced.

 Earthquake Drill: The Great California ShakeOut